The Scene of Arizona's Last Stagecoach Robbery?

 In "The Encyclopedia of Stagecoach Robbery in Arizona", R. Michael Wilson wrote that the last stagecoach robbery in Arizona was one that occurred near Yuma in 1903.
 That may not be correct either.

 While I was looking for information on the history of the Kane Spring Canyon road, I came across this article that described a stagecoach robbery that had occurred just above Kane Spring in December of 1906.
 The report was published in the Arizona Silver Belt on December 9, 1906.
-It was not a very dramatic event, and there was not a lot of loot involved, but could this incident restore the "honor" to Kane Spring Canyon that it really was the site of the last stage holdup in Arizona?
+It was not a very dramatic event, and there was not a lot of loot involved, but this incident should restore the "honor" to Kane Spring Canyon that it really was the site of the last stage holdup in Arizona?

 Around 1900, the Riverside station was discontinued and a new station was established on the north side of the Gila River at Kelvin.
 At the same time, a mining camp, named Troy, was booming on the crest of the Dripping Springs Mountains.
 It was not long afterward that there was a stage station at Troy.
 This notice appeared weekly in the Arizona Silver Belt in 1902.